runforrestrun/learning-oop-in-php/README.md

 Rationale: I want to be a Symfony Jedi Master or Symfony Mr. Miyagi.

 Way back (2001-2002) I've dealt with PHP 3 & 4 with non-to-partly OOP coverage, I had fun and pleasure doing it.
 However.
 Back then, it wasn't a real OOP language.
-Since a year and a half I started to develop in PHP again.
-Lots have changed.
-I've started developing with Symfony2 and lately with Symfony 3.
-Fun has come back!
+But fast forward 10 years later, lots has changed!
+Since a year and a half I started to develop in PHP again with Symfony2 and lately with Symfony 3.

-Disclaimer: This filtered list contains subjects which I personally like to improve.
+Disclaimer: This filtered list touches upons domains which I personally like to improve.
 I suggest to compile your own list by filtering out the irrelevant parts [here](https://github.com/marcelgsantos/learning-oop-in-php)

 - [Tutorials](#tutorials)
     - [OOP Fundamentals](#oop-fundamentals)